kigero/rules_haxe/README.md

 The haxelib directory is in the same directory as the downloaded Haxe distribution; this allows haxelibs to be reused across builds within the same project.
 This also means that currently sandboxing is not supported - if every process runs in its own sandbox, it won't have easy access to the common haxelibs.
-So for now the `--spawn_strategy=local` parameter must be passed to bazel.
+So for now the `--spawn_strategy=local` parameter must be passed to bazel if sandboxing is supported on your platform.

 # Usage